Heather Gray in Clip Studio Paint

 Here’s what the v1.10.10 version of this options window looks like:

 To Sum It Up

-You are not using the “Movable Blur” tool for the purpose its intended, so you’ll need to play with the settings to see what works best for you and the resolution you’re working at.
+You are not using the “Movable Blur”/”Motion Blue” tool for the purpose it’s intended, so you’ll need to play with the settings to see what works best for you and the resolution you’re working at.
 It would probably have helped me here, for example, to have expanded the wanded area out a few pixels.
 That would hide more of that initial white area under the black ink lines.
-That’s something I’m going to try the next time I use this technique.
+That’s something I’ll keep in mind for the next time I use this technique.

 If you’re going for the Heather Gray look, though, it’s pretty easy and only a couple of steps, really.
 Give it a try sometime.

 Here’s how the final image came out.

 And here’s how it was done.
 You can see the pants getting colored in around the 1:50 mark.